 What are the predicted errors if a word is not fully known?
 Suppose that a speaker has heard a 2sg form ya-hoxpa he 'you are coughing/are you coughing?', and has learned it as a base form, or has set up the UR /hoxpa/ for this verb.
 Since there is no evidence on the basis of this form alone that the verb is an exception to the Final Raising (ablaut) rule, the speaker will incorrectly apply raising to this verb, deriving the (etymologically) incorrect 3sg form \hoxpe.
 Suppose, on the other hand, that the speaker has heard only a 3sg form of a verb, such as kaze 'he scoops'.
 In this case, the base form is not available, so the speaker simply memorizes this surface form and sets up no base or UR for the verb.
 (In the next section, I will discuss at greater length the idea of inferring nothing from non-basic forms.)
 Without a base, there is no way to derive an incorrect "undoing" of final raising, to predict incorrect suffixed \kaza-pi (3pl) or \ya-kaza he (2sg).
 There is no way to extend the [e]~[a] alternation to invariant /e/ verbs (\washta-pi), since they have [e] in the base form, and [e] in the base always corresponds to [e] in the rest of the paradigm.
-Thus, there is an asymmetry: the only predicted error is on /a/-final verbs, by failing to learn that they are exceptions to final raising, and regularizing them to have final $e\sim a$ alternations.
-This is in fact the first innovation, shown in (13) on p.
-9.
+Thus, there is an asymmetry: the only predicted error is on /a/-final verbs, by failing to learn that they are exceptions to final raising, and regularizing them to have final e~a alternations.
+This is in fact the first innovation, shown in (71) on p.
+84.

 There is a similar asymmetry in the predicted reduplication errors.
 Suppose that a speaker has heard a ambiguous verb only in the 2sg, such as the (hypothetical) 2sg form ya-t'apha he.
 In this case, she would set up a base, or infer a UR /t'apha/.
 The default reduplication pattern for /a/-final verbs is non-final reduplication, so in the absence of evidence that this verb takes final reduplication, she will apply the default (t'ap-t'apha).
 Suppose, on the other hand, that the speaker has heard an ambiguous verb only in the 3sg, such as the hypothetical 3sg form sophe.
 In this case, no base form has been learned, meaning there is no way to derive any reduplicated form (sop-sophe or sophe-phe).
 There is no way to apply incorrect final reduplication to ablaut verbs, since verbs with /a/ take penultimate reduplication, and ablaut verbs have /a/ in the base form.
-Furthermore, there is no way to derive incorrect non-final reduplication for invariant /e/ verbs, because they have /e/ in the base form, and final reduplication is the default for verbs that do not end in /a/.
-As a result, the only predicted reduplication, and incorrectly regularizing them to have non-final reduplication.
-This is the second innovation, shown in (14) on p.
-9.
+Furthermore, there is no way to derive incorrect non-final reduplication for invariant /e/ verbs, because they have /e/ in the base form, and final reduplication error is for invariant /a/-final verbs, by failing to learn that they are exceptions to non-final reduplication, and incorrectly regularizing them to have non-final reduplication.
+This is the second innovation, shown in (72) on p.
+84.